themostclueless/qeaml.github.io/pages/character/Gar28.md

 ## Appearance

 Gar is an anthropomorphic siamese cat.
-She has blue eyes with thin pupils.
+She has white eyes with thin pupils.
 Her hips are unnaturally wide.
 She is 165cm tall (5'5").

+### Multiplayer

+In multiplayer versions of the game Gar 28, each player is assigned a semi-randomly selected skin.
+Each skin is a variation of Gar's design.

+---
+template: "ChEn/gallery"
+char: "Gar28"
+images:
+  - file: "garscarada.png"
+    caption: "Garscarada, drawn by clueless"
+  - file: "garxen.png"
+    caption: "Garxen, drawn by qeaml"
+  - file: "gar kerman.png"
+    caption: "Gar Kerman, drawn by domi9"
+  - file: "bul-gar-ia.png"
+    caption: "Bul-Gar-ia, drawn by qeaml"
+---

 ## Trivia